Same tools, same blind spots

 Run it on your own code

 Every pattern in this post is caught by prodlint.
-One command, zero config, runs in under 100ms.
+One command, zero config.
 It checks all 52 rules and tells you exactly what to fix.
 If you're shipping AI-generated code, run this before you deploy.
 You can also check the full list of rules at prodlint.com/rules to see what else it catches beyond the five patterns here.

-npx prodlint src/lib/supabase.ts CRIT env-fallback-secret Secret has a hardcoded fallback src/app/actions.ts CRIT server-action-auth Server action performs mutation without auth src/app/api/chat/route.ts INFO rate-limiting API route has no rate limiting src/lib/payments.ts CRIT error-handling Empty catch block silently swallows errors supabase/migrations/001.sql CRIT supabase-missing-rls Table has no row level security 5 files scanned — 4 critical, 1 infoCatch all of these automatically.
+npx prodlint src/lib/supabase.ts CRIT env-fallback-secret Secret has a hardcoded fallback src/app/actions.ts WARN server-action-auth Server action performs mutation without auth src/app/api/chat/route.ts INFO rate-limiting API route has no rate limiting src/lib/payments.ts WARN shallow-catch Empty catch block silently swallows errors supabase/migrations/001.sql CRIT supabase-missing-rls Table has no row level security 5 files scanned — 2 critical, 2 warnings, 1 infoCatch all of these automatically.